 Whether it’s fresh from the garden or in a flower pot on the counter, the taste and smell of basil is always warm and welcoming.
 However, keeping your plant looking healthy can be a challenge when you’re always picking at it’s leaves.
 Here’s how to harvest basil and still leave your plant healthy and productive.

-If you’re new to the world of growing basil, you may tend to feel like you’re kind of injuring your plant a little each time you harvest a few amazingly aromatic leaves from it.
+If you’re new to the world of growing basil, you might not be too sure if you know how to harvest basil the right way.
+You may tend to feel like you’re kind of injuring your plant a little each time you harvest a few amazingly aromatic leaves from it.
 You may only decide to harvest sparingly and try to let your plant grow as big, tall, and strong as possible for as long as possible, only to find that it eventually shoots off flowers and dies, or just fizzles out and shrivels up.
 What’s up with that?

 Well, the truth is, that basil plants actually do better the more that you harvest their leaves.
 So trimming and pinching off a few, or many, leaves here and there will only reward you with more and more, and will keep your plant healthy and thriving as well.